EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-6_generating_data_quality_report.md

 Take the following steps to update the StreamSets pipeline created in [Lab 3](303-3_calculating_health_level.md) to add the **Off Limit Tagger** operator:

-1. Select **Stream Data Processing > StreamSets** from the left navigation panel of EnOS Console.
+1. Select **Stream Data Processing > Stream Development** from the left navigation panel of EnOS Console.

 2. Find the **battery_health_level** pipeline and click the pipeline name to open the editing page.